top of page

 • 1 min read

-Potential difference is the total acceleration which exists between two positions in space.
+Potential difference is the total acceleration which exists between two positions in spacetime.
 The displacement may be derived from any form of energy.
 The most well known potential difference is that potential difference of electrical energy known as voltage.
 Gravity at one height and gravity at another hight represent gravitational potential difference or total gravitaional acceleration.
 In technology, it is recognised as amplification.

 Examples